megabuz/react-infinite-area/README.md

 ### Container

-First of all, you will need a container for the scrollable area.
+First of all, you will need a container with a ref for the scrollable area.

 ```jsx
 const ref = useRef(null);